 Post-Verification: This allows the user to select a layout template for the result and a script or function the user would like to run after each verification is performed.
 Again, there could be many examples of this.
 One obvious example would be a script to perform and report qNMR on the data being verified, or a script to apply a specific reporting template, or to save the results to an ELN or other external database.

-Clicking on the 'Subtraction' label, you will get the dialog box below:
+Clicking on the 'DB' tab, will allow you to save your results into the Database: